hamidpalangi/hamidpalangi.github.io/_pages/about.md

   - /about.html
 ---

 My mission is to contribute to building AI systems that are robust and safe.
-My work in this domain involves learning strcutured neural respresenetations, combining neural and symbolic representations and stress testing large scale neural models through adversaries.
+My work in this domain involves combining neural and symbolic representations, out of distribution generalization and stress testing large scale neural models through adversaries.
 I have been contributing to this direction since 2017.

-I have experience working on Sparse Decomposition and Compressive Sensing [2016](https://arxiv.org/abs/1508.04924){: .btn--research}, Deep Sentence Representations for Web Search Engines and Information Retrieval [2014](https://arxiv.org/abs/1502.06922){: .btn--research} which recevied IEEE Signal Processing Society Best Paper award in 2018, and Deep Learning methods for Speech Recognition [2013](https://arxiv.org/abs/1311.2987){: .btn--research}.
+I have experience working on Sparse Decomposition and Compressive Sensing [[1]](https://arxiv.org/abs/1508.04924), Deep Sentence Representations for Web Search Engines and Information Retrieval [[2]](https://arxiv.org/abs/1502.06922) which recevied IEEE Signal Processing Society Best Paper award in 2018, and Deep Learning methods for Speech Recognition [[3]](https://arxiv.org/abs/1311.2987).

 I have had the priviledge to work as a mentor at [Microsoft AI School](https://www.microsoft.com/en-us/ai/ai-school) from 2017 to 2019 and [Microsoft AI Residency Program](https://www.microsoft.com/en-us/research/academic-program/microsoft-ai-residency-program/) from 2019 to 2020.